 Functions are blocks of code that run on demand without the need to manage any infrastructure.
 Develop on your local machine, test your code from the command line (using

 doctl), then deploy to a production namespace or App Platform — no servers required.
 Learn more about functions.

-A project is a collection of resources including functions, configuration files, and library files, which are stored on your local computer or in a GitHub repository.
-Projects have a prescriptive structure that they must follow in order to deploy them to App Platform.
+A Functions project is a collection of resources including functions, configuration files, and library files, which are stored on your local computer or in a GitHub repository.
+Projects have a prescriptive structure that they must follow in order to deploy them to App Platform or a Functions namespace.

 You can create a project manually, but we recommend the following ways to get started:

 doctl serverless init <project-name> to initialize a project with a minimal set of files and example code.